Asur people: Society

 Except in emergency cases, they use traditional herbal medicines.
 They have their own community council (jati panch) where disputes are settled.
-They accept food from Rajputs, Oraon, Kharwar, Thakur, Ghasi, and few others; and maintain putative kinship ties with Kharwar, Munda and other neighbouring tribes.
+They accept food from Rajputs, Oraon, Kharwar, Thakur, Ghasi, and few others; and maintain putative kinship ties with the Kharwar, Munda and other neighbouring tribes.
 Except the burial site, they share all other public spaces with their neighbours.
 They live in pats (a clearing area) surrounded by the forest, and their houses are made of mud walls supported by wooden poles with a roof covered with paddy straw and self-baked khapras (tiles).
-Their houses consist of spaces for cattle and birds and a separate area for worship of ancestors.
+Their houses consist of spaces for cattle and poultry and a separate area for worship of ancestors.
 Utensils for cooking and storing water drawn from wells, are made of iron, aluminium and earthen ware.
 Traditional male clothing is dhoti while the females wear tattoo marks (depicting totemic objects) upon their bodies as ornaments.
 The females also wear other metal and non-metal ornaments as well as glass bangles.
 They use common agricultural implements for cultivation; and occasionally hunt game in the forest using bows and arrows.